By MATTHEW BROWN and LINDSAY WHITEHURST

 “We lost all our belongings in the basement,” Hoffman said as the pump removed a steady stream of water into her muddy backyard.
 “Yearbooks, pictures, clothes, furniture.
 Were going to be cleaning up for a long time.”

-The rains hit just as area hotels have filled up in recent weeks with summer tourists.
+The rains hit just as area hotels filled up in recent weeks with summer tourists.
 More than 4 million visitors were tallied by the park last year.
 The wave of tourists doesn’t abate until fall, and June is typically one of Yellowstone’s busiest months.

 Mark Taylor, owner and chief pilot of Rocky Mountain Rotors, said his company had airlifted about 40 paying customers over the past two days from Gardiner, including two women who were “very pregnant.”